Samurai (ride): Samurai at Chessington

 Samurai stayed at Chessington until the end of the 2003 season when it was closed, dismantled and moved to Thorpe Park.
 Reasons for the ride's move are largely speculative.
-Most enthusiasts generally regard the decision to be part of Tussaud's (the company which owned Thorpe Park and Chessington at the time) plans to change the target audience of both parks.
+Most enthusiasts generally regard the decision to be part of Tussauds (the company which owned Thorpe Park and Chessington at the time) plans to change the target audience of both parks.
 Chessington was intended to become a more family orientated park and installations since the 2002 season have been in line with this policy.
-Similarly Thorpe Park has moved towards attracting the 14-30 market and has installed thrill rides since this policy emerged.
+Similarly, Thorpe Park has moved towards attracting the 14-30 market and has installed thrill rides since this policy emerged.

-Keen-eyed guests can still spot a reminder of Samurai at Chessington when they ride the Dragon Falls log flume - a theming item depicting a samurai warrior gripping the head of his decapitated foe, emerging disconcertingly from the undergrowth.
+Keen-eyed guests can still spot a reminder of Samurai at Chessington when they ride the Tiger Rock log flume - a theming item depicting a samurai warrior gripping the head of his decapitated foe, emerging disconcertingly from the undergrowth.